 Your dentist may well advise you to avoid hard or chewy foods for the first day after your crown is fitted.
 This gives the cement enough time to set properly.
 Once you have regained normal feeling in your mouth, carefully test the bite of your crown in all directions.

 If anything feels odd, report straight back to your dentist.
 He or she can refine the shape and ensure your crown isn’t interfering with your other teeth.
+A spot that feels high will not go away on its own and can eventually cause pain in the tooth and jaw.

 In the longer term, teeth with crowns should be cared for in just the same way as regular teeth by brushing twice a day and flossing daily.
 If you’re worried about dental floss catching on the edge of your crown, consider investing in a water flosser instead.
+You should be able to eat whatever you want, but never use your teeth or your crowns as a tool—no biting open a plastic bag.
+Get some scissors!

 If your gums start to recede, this can cause sensitivity in parts of the tooth not covered by the cap.
 It’s therefore important to minimize the risk of gum disease by having your teeth regularly cleaned by a hygienist.